Josh Shapiro: 2024 presidential election

+After Biden withdrew on July 21, Shapiro endorsed Vice President Kamala Harris, Biden's pick to replace him, and encouraged Democrats to unite in supporting Harris.

+Shapiro was among the leading contenders to become Harris's running mate, and Harris interviewed him, Tim Walz, and Senator Mark Kelly on August 4, 2024, as part of the selection process.
+Harris chose Walz.

+In her 2025 memoir 107 Days, Harris wrote that she "mused that [Shapiro] would want to be in the room for every decision" and told him that "a vice-president is not a co-president".
+In his 2026 book Where We Keep the Light, Shapiro wrote that Dana Remus of Harris's vetting team had asked whether he had been an "agent of the Israeli government" or communicated with an undercover Israeli agent, and that he felt the questions were offensive and was concerned about who was advising Harris.
+The vetting team argued that this was standard procedure and that Walz had also been questioned about whether he had ever been a foreign agent due to his trips to China.

+2028 presidential election

+Shapiro has been seen as a potential candidate in the 2028 presidential election.

 Personal life

 Shapiro met his wife, Lori, in ninth grade, when they both attended Akiba Hebrew Academy, now Jack M. Barrack Hebrew Academy, then in Merion Station.
 They dated in high school and reconnected after college while both were living in Washington, D.C.
 Shapiro proposed to her in Jerusalem in 1997.
 They married on May 25 of that year.

 Shapiro and his wife have four children and reside in the Governor's Residence in Harrisburg, Pennsylvania.
 Shapiro is an observant Conservative Jew who keeps kosher.